Corum L’Épargne: sports marketing and gamification to boost brand awareness

 • visibility and engagement on its social networks;

-• traffic to your website and potential sales.
+• traffic to your website and therefore potential sales in your shop.

 A multi-channel competition for even greater impact